pkhanal/blog/content/post/reactive-watson-api-java.md

 {{</ highlight >}}

 The asynchronous pattern discussed above is just a tip of iceberg and it can be applied in many scenarios to build asynchronous system.

+The code sample is available in <a href="https://github.com/pkhanal/watson-reactive-translation-tts" target="_blank">Github</a>.